ksandeshk/spatial-vs-robustness/trades/Readme.md

-Folder trades : Contains code for adversarial training with PGD and TRADES for CIFAR-10 dataset train_trades_cifar10.py : Comment/Uncomment the code in main() to either adversarially train with PGD/TRADES/no adversarial training. models : This folder contains the various architecture models.
+Folder trades : Contains code for adversarial training with PGD and TRADES for CIFAR-10 dataset cusp_cifar10.py : Implementation of CuSP algorithm for CIFAR10 dataset.
+Comment/Uncomment the code in main() to train with CuSP based on PGD or TRADES. train_trades_cifar10.py : Comment/Uncomment the code in main() to either adversarially train with PGD/TRADES/no adversarial training. models : This folder contains the various architecture models.